Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

 ```
 For now, we'll focus in the `com.datomic/peer` library.
 The rest will come handy when building the browser UI.

-In the terminal that we created the project structure run
+In the terminal that we created the project structure, run:

 ```shell
 clj
 ```

-and a REPL will appear, that means that the dependencies are downloaded correctly
+A REPL will appear, which means that the dependencies are downloaded correctly.

 ```shell
 Clojure 1.12.0 ;; the version might be different in your machine. user=>
 ```

-Alternatively you can start the REPL in your editor, **this is the recommended way**.
+Alternatively, you can start the REPL in your editor. **This is the recommended way.**

 #### Schema